Neethu-Muthu/ticketmaster_app/README.md

 - 🔐 **MetaMask Integration**: Securely purchase tickets using Ethereum through MetaMask.
 - 📱 **Responsive Design**: Enjoy a beautiful interface on any device.

+### 🎟️ Upcoming Features
+- **🎨 NFT Ticketing**: Currently working on creating tickets as NFTs to enhance ownership verification and transferability for users.

 ---

 ## 🎥 Demo Video